LegendOfMCPE/WorldEditArt/ProjectProposal.md

  * A circular frustum is defined by two parallel ellipses.
 The two ellipses may have different dimensions, but their major and minor radii must be either parallel or perpendicular.
  * A basic circular frustum is a cylinder.
 To create a cylinder selection:
    * Command: `//cylinder <radius> [xyz] <height>`
-     * The cylinder's base ellipse is a circle of `<radius>` blocks radius, cenetered at the builder session's current position.
+     * The cylinder's base ellipse is a circle of `<radius>` blocks radius, centred at the builder session's current position.
      * The cylinder's top ellipse is a circle of `<radius>` blocks radius, centered at +`<height>` blocks to the `[xyz]` (one of X, Y or Z, or Y if skipped) axis.
    * 4 wands: Wand `baseCenter`, Wand `topCenter`, Wand `rightCircum`, Wand `frontCircum`.
 This creates an elliptic cylinder.
      * Wands `baseCenter` and `topCenter` select the centers of the base and top ellipses respectively.